-- Usage: This is the amount of sitting inventory (or dollars’ worth)ƒ divided by the average depletion, within a set window.
-So, if you have 4 gallons of ketchup in your sitting inventory and your depletion rate is a gallon a week, the ketchup’s usage is 4 weeks.
+- Usage: This is the amount of sitting inventory (or dollars’ worth)ƒ divided by the average depletion within a set window.
+So, if you have 4 gallons of ketchup in your sitting inventory and your depletion rate is a gallon a week, the ketchup’s usage is four weeks.

-- Yield: This is the percentage of a product that’s actually being accounted for in sales vs the theoretical amount that the POS says should have been used.
-Calculate Yield by taking your theoretical usage and dividing by the actual.
+- Yield: This is the percentage of a product for which your sales accounted vs. the theoretical amount that the POS says should have been used.
+Calculate Yield by taking your theoretical usage and dividing it by the actual.
 In the last example: The theoretical usage is $90 and actual usage $100 or $90(theoretical) / $100(actual) = $0.90 or 90%

 2. Safeguard from Mistakes

 Manually managing your restaurant’s inventory subjects you to human error.
-To cut down on mistakes, assign at least 2 different employees to run it.
-This puts an extra set of eyes on things to check for anomalies and inconsistencies with one another.
+To cut down on mistakes, assign at least two different employees to run it.
+By doubling up, you put an extra set of eyes on things to check for anomalies and inconsistencies with one another.
 To help the process run smoothly, try and structure your inventory sheet to match your kitchen’s layout.
 In practice, organize it so that staff can move bin to bin, marking the items as they go.

-Finally, automated kitchen display systems can assist with many aspects of inventory management, like bin management, to monitor food usage and historic averages for accurate reporting.
+Finally, automated kitchen display systems can assist with many aspects of inventory management, like bin management, to monitor food usage and historical averages for accurate reporting.

 3. Manage Inventory Regularly and Consistently

-Taking inventory isn’t a chore, so don’t treat is like one!
-The data you collect from your inventory management efforts will determine your menu and ultimately, your entire restaurant’s future strategy.
+Taking inventory isn’t a chore, so don’t treat it like one!
+The data you collect from your inventory management efforts will determine your menu and, ultimately, your entire restaurant’s future strategy.
 It’s like peeking under the hood to check its levels.
-In all you do: be proactive, regular and don’t wait till you’ve almost run out of something to respond.
+Try to be proactive and regular.
+Most importantly, don’t wait till you’ve almost run out to replenish a product.

 Always take your inventory around the same time of day and around the same time of the week.
 If you don’t, slight inconsistencies will throw it off between sessions.
-If you go one month taking inventory in the morning, then the next take it in the evening, you’ll find inconsistencies in data.
+If you take inventory in the morning for one month, then the next month take it in the evening, you’ll find inconsistencies in data.
 Performing inventory at the same time week after week ensures your data is as accurate and reliable as possible.

 4. Enact a First In First Out (FIFO) Mentality